raspberrypilearning/did-you-like-it/en/step_2.md

-## How to create a project and sprite costumes
+## Create a project and sprite costumes

 --- task ---
 + Go to [machinelearningforkids.co.uk](https://machinelearningforkids.co.uk/){:target="_blank"} in a web browser.